Before creating your report type/s, have a read of our best practice article that may conceptualise the necessity of report types for your operations.

 Who can edit a report?

+Activity Leaders and Program Managers can edit reports they have access to!
 It is important to note that only Admins of Volaby (highest level of permission) can create and edit reports.
-Program Managers, although they can create activities, cannot create or edit report types.

 Who can submit a report?

 Volunteers, managers and admins can submit a report.
-It is important to remember that only volunteers who have been rostered on to a specific activity, can submit a report for that specific activity.
+It is important to remember that only volunteers who are on the team, can submit a report for that activity.

 If you choose to have volunteers submit reports, this is a conversation best had as part of orientation or inductions so they are aware of this responsibility.
 Alternatively, management can fill in the reports.